JohnVeness/wudd/README.md

 Inspired by [wudump](https://github.com/FIX94/wudump) from FIX94.

 Features:
-- Dump a Wii U Disc in WUD (uncompressed) or [WUX](https://gbatemp.net/threads/wii-u-image-wud-compression-tool.397901/) (loseless compression) format (including the game.key)
+- Dump a Wii U disc in WUD (uncompressed) or [WUX](https://gbatemp.net/threads/wii-u-image-wud-compression-tool.397901/) (loseless compression) format, including the game.key
-- Dump the GM Partitions (Game, Updates, DLCs) of an Wii U Disc as *.app,*.h3, .tmd, .tik, .cert files
+- Dump the GM partitions (game, updates, DLC) of a Wii U disc as .app, .h3, .tmd, .tik, .cert files
-- Supports dumping to SD (FAT32) and USB (NTFS only).
-When dumping to SD the files get slitted in 2 GiB parts.
+- Supports dumping to SD (FAT32 only) and USB (NTFS only).
+When dumping to SD, the files get split into 2 GiB parts.

 Files will be dumped to `/wudump/[DISC-ID]/`.
 The disc id of a game can be found on the disc (e.g. WUP-P-ARDP for the EUR version of Super Mario 3D World).
 If WUDD fails to determine the disc id, "DISC" with a timestamp will be used instead.

-If you want to create a partial dump (skipped sectors represented by 00 bytes) for discs with unreadable sectors, you can avoid the need to manually choose the skip sectors option on each error, by pressing Y at the error message to activate auto skip mode
+If you want to create a partial dump (skipped sectors represented by 00 bytes) for discs with unreadable sectors, you can avoid the need to manually choose the skip sectors option on each error, by pressing Y at the error message to activate auto skip mode.

-## How to merge splitted files
+## How to merge split files

-When you dump a .wux or .wud to the SD card it gets splitted into 2 GiB parts (FAT32 limitation).
-To merge them you can use the `copy` cmd tool.
+When you dump a .wux or .wud to the SD card, it gets split into 2 GiB parts, due to a FAT32 limitation.
+To merge them:

-Example:
+In Windows:

 `copy /b game.wux.part1 + game.wux.part2 game.wux`

+In Linux and macOS:

+`cat game.wux.part1 game.wux.part2 > game.wux`

 ## Dependencies
-Requires an [Environment](https://github.com/wiiu-env/EnvironmentLoader) (e.g. Tiramisu or Aroma) with [MochaPayload](https://github.com/wiiu-env/MochaPayload) (Nightly-MochaPayload-20220725-155554 or newer)
+Requires an [Environment](https://github.com/wiiu-env/EnvironmentLoader) (e.g. Tiramisu or Aroma) with [MochaPayload](https://github.com/wiiu-env/MochaPayload) (Nightly-MochaPayload-20220725-155554 or newer).

 - [wut](https://github.com/devkitPro/wut)
 - [libmocha](https://github.com/wiiu-env/libmocha)